wix/media-platform-js-sdk/README.md

 ## Instantiating the Media Platform in the Server

-First, if you haven't done so yet, register at [Wix Media Platform][wixmp-url], start your organization, project and application.
+First, if you haven't done so yet, register at [Wix Media Platform][wixmp-url], create your organization, project and application.

 ```javascript
 var MediaPlatform = require('media-platform-js-sdk').MediaPlatform;